Happiness: Know yourself, know your options

 - Mindfulness matters.
 Develop a habit of mindfulness and reflection.
 Each of us will receive ideas and inspiration differently, even if our life backgrounds are grounded in similar values and principles.
 For some – it’s the quiet of a car, or your home or being outside in nature.
 For others – it’s in the creation of the arts such as poetry, painting or music.
 Seek to understand how ideas and clarity come to you and recreate this space as often as you’re able.

 - Give yourself some space.
 You don’t have to have your whole life figured out now.
 Leave latitude for growth.
 One of the quickest paths to growth is to seek to understand how to trust yourself.
 Mistakes will be made.
-Seek to learn from every mistake and as you do, you will come to trust your own judgement about self and others more and more.
+Seek to learn from every mistake and as you do, you will come to trust your own judgment about self and others more and more.
 Clarity often comes through trials, questions and taking steps into the darkness.

 - Optimism helps.
 Optimism and hope have been spoken of for centuries.
 Stories, movies and lore are often focused around hope.
 There is power in focusing on positive things that may not be present in your current situation.
 Seek to identify themes or principles that stand out to you as you feel hopeful.
 These themes can you help you understand some of your core values and lead you to engage in more meaningful opportunities down the road.